pradeep3221/TestInnom/README.md

 1. Goto MVC UI application (http://localhost:5002) which will be redirected to IDP's Login screen (Which uses Oauth 2.0  and OIDC implicit/Hybrid flow for Authentication/Authorization). you can use following users
     * user1/Password@123   -- Admin - can access all the pages
     * user1/Password@123   -- user - Cannot access the Claims page.
  1. You can sceen the Dash board with Products Grid.
-Still need to implement the CRUD operation on the Product
+Still need to implement the CRUD operation on the Product, only grid load is only implemented for now.

 # URLs:
 ### MVC UI